HuaxinLEI-CityU/Life-history-strategies-of-global-biomes/README.md

 **Supporting materials for manuscript: "Trophic status modulates prokaryotic cross-biome life-history strategies"**
 ===

-**genome dereplication：** reports of genome dereplication using dRep.
+**genome dereplication:** reports of genome dereplication using dRep.

-**source data**: data for the present study are provided in this manuscript, with additional source data supplied in the supplementary material.
+**source data:** data for the present study are provided in this manuscript, with additional source data supplied in the supplementary material.

 **Code:**
 ---